 Exploring the Dolomites on an adventure of a lifetime

 Planning is SO exciting when you travel with your best mates.
 Perhaps one of the best parts of a trip is the planning stage, and it’s even more fun when you’re planning a trip with your friends.
 Start early, collecting ideas and sharing Pinterest inspiration.
-The planning stage is the perfect opportunity to confirm what everyone wants from the trip - thrills and action, history and culture, or peace and tranquility?
-This will help you to start agreeing on destination.
+The planning stage is the perfect opportunity to confirm what everyone wants from the trip - thrills and action, history and culture, or peace and tranquillity?
+This will help you to start agreeing on a destination.

-There is no such thing as too much planning
+There's no such thing as too much planning

 As well as the destination debate, a big part of travel is the actual travelling part.
 Talk to your group about transportation preferences - this is a great way to confirm that your travel styles align.
 Would everyone be happy catching a connecting flight to save some extra money, or would some of your group only travel non-stop?
 Would everyone be comfortable to fly overnight?
 Because catching a red-eye flight could seriously help to reduce flight price!

 Katie and Nicola, travel influences and founders of Round the World Magazine, told us: “Traveling as part of a group is a great way to experience new things and get out of your comfort zone”.
 Their top tip for group travellers is to: “Create a WhatsApp/Messenger group.
 This is essential to discuss plans, meet up when the group separates to do their own thing.
 A WhatsApp group allows more freedom of speech for those wishing to avoid in person disagreements or a conflict of ideas".